 COST AND VALUE

 The total cost of the program is $4,500.
 They advertise $5,000 but when I signed up there was a $500 discount for paying up front.
-If something like that doesn’t exist right now and you are interested in completing a certification through Health Coach Institute, comment below and I will send you a referral code.
+If something like that doesn’t exist right now and you are interested in completing a certification through Health Coach Institute, use my HCI BHC referral code: 6RFFX4YR.
 Bottom line: don’t pay full price.

 As for the value of the cost: personally, I think it’s not there.
 The training, which I will get into in greater detail soon, is extremely mediocre and borderline bad at times.